 Ant Group's US$37 billion listing suspended as China slams on brakes

-HONG KONG: China suspended Ant Group's US$37 billion stock market listing on Tuesday, thwarting the world's largest IPO with just days to go, in a dramatic move that left investors and bankers scrambling for answers.
+SHANGHAI: China suspended Ant Group's US$37 billion stock market listing on Tuesday (Nov 3), thwarting the world's largest IPO with just days to go, in a dramatic move that left investors and bankers scrambling for answers.

 The Shanghai stock exchange first announced that it had suspended Ant's initial public offering on its STAR market, prompting Ant to also freeze the Hong Kong leg of the dual listing, which was due on Thursday.